 With Christmas and the hope of January just around the corner, can you face another year in your job?
 Here we ask you a series of questions to uncover whether it’s time for a change in job role.

-Have you reached the point where you can see how you would like your role to develop in 2019, but there isn't the internal structure to support your development by your current employer?
-If this is the case, maybe it's time to break through the glass ceiling with a company or organisation that is going to invest in your growth and development.
-Believe us when we say there are plenty of companies out there who prioritise personal and professional development.
+Have you reached the point where you can see how you would like your role to develop in 2024, but there isn’t the internal structure to support your development by your current employer?
+If this is the case, maybe it’s time to break through the glass ceiling with a company or organisation that is going to invest in your growth and development.
+Believe us when we say there are plenty of companies out there that prioritise personal and professional development.

 Must be love

 Is your unrequited love for your job role fading, are you no longer getting up looking forward to the working day ahead, and is going above and beyond and staying late to complete tasks now a thing of the past?
 Is getting in bang on 9:00 am and doing the bare minimum now the norm?
 If that’s the case then it seems you have fallen out of love with your role.
 If this feels all too familiar, you need to put a spring back in your step and rediscover your enthusiasm and passion for going to work.

 When you originally joined your current employer did you buy into their mission and vision, believing they matched your beliefs and values?
 Has the dream faded and you’re no longer embracing their beliefs?
 You might find yourself in a position where you are no longer motivated by the work of the company/organisation.
 This could potentially mean that your professional standards and work performance may begin to slip.
 Before it gets to this point, why not look for a company where you share the same values?